Fault-tolerant syndrome extraction in [[n,1,3]] non-CSS code family generated using measurements on graph states: Conclusion

 \section{Conclusion}

-We have constructed and analyzed a family of $[[n,1,3]]$ non-CSS QECCs for $6 \leq n \leq 10$ using graph codes.
-We demonstrated fault tolerance against hook errors using a single ancilla qubit for syndrome measurement.
-Our simulations show that for $n \geq 7$, these distance-three codes outperform the flag qubit method under depolarizing noise, while for anisotropic noise, the best-performing codes appear at $n \geq 8$.
-In contrast, the $[[6,1,3]]$ and $[[7,1,3]]$ codes exhibit reduced performance under depolarizing noise when using the bare ancilla method, due to limited syndrome distinguishability of hook errors. \\ Several open directions follow from this work.
-Extending these constructions to higher distances or multiple logical qubit codes would test the generality of the approach.
-Since all codes considered here arise from graph code constructions, further exploration of the interplay between graph structures and FT properties could provide new insights into the connections between bare ancilla codes and graph codes.
-Finally, the bounds we provide on the fault tolerance capabilities of these codes are not tight; therefore, refining them could lead to better code designs.
+In this work, we have constructed and analyzed the fault tolerance of a family of $[[n,1,3]]$ non-CSS QECCs using graph codes.
+We demonstrate error resilience against hook errors using a single ancilla qubit for syndrome measurement and proposed a class of $[[n,1,3]]$ bare ancilla codes, which we obtain using a base graph code $\mathcal{B}_8$.
+We analytically showed the validity of the distance $3$ stabilizer QECCs $[[n,1,3]]$ and further established the BAC properties of the codes in this family.
+In summary, this demonstration sheds light on how FT codes can be found from graph codes.
+Using this framework, we are able to find the most optimized (in terms of code rate) BAC, namely the $[[6,1,3]]$ code, which has a non-zero pseudo threshold under the anisotropic noise model.\\\\ There exist many open directions following from this work.
+Extending these constructions to longer distances or to multiple logical qubit codes would test the universality of our frameworks.
+Since all the codes considered here arise from graph code constructions, further exploration of the interplay between graph structures and FT properties could yield new insights into the connections between bare-ancilla and graph codes.